 Maximillian Schremms is a data privacy activist from Austria.
 He is one of the founders of None of Your Business, a non-profit that fights large companies that handle personal data for profits.

 Facebook is one such company.
 They’ve got his data and transferred it to the US.
 He complained that the US, as a country, does not provide sufficient protection to the personal data of EU citizens.

 The Court of Justice of the EU (CJEU) ruled in his favor and annulled the Principles in 2016.
 The judgment was called the Schrems decision.

 A year later, in 2016, the US and the EU signed the Privacy Shield, an agreement between the EU and the US that allowed:

-Data flows were rather free again and Facebook transferred Max Schremms to the US again, so he showed up one more time.
-He complained that the Privacy Shield does not provide sufficient protection of the personal data of EU citizens.
+Data flows were relatively free again, and Facebook transferred Max Schremms to the US again, so he showed up one more time.
+He complained that the Privacy Shield does not provide sufficient protection for the personal data of EU citizens.

-The CJEU ruled in his favor again, this time annulling the Privacy Shield.
+The CJEU ruled in his favor again, annulling the Privacy Shield.
 This judgment was called the Schrems II decision.

 The reason why they cannot do so are two controversial US laws:

 The Foreign Intelligence Surveillance Act (FISA) 1978 is the law that allows the US government to spy on foreign nationals and governments.
 It contains the procedures for collecting information on “foreign powers and their agents suspected of espionage and terrorism”.